 Vegan leather is a fabric that is able to replace animal leather while being made without harming any animals.
 There are two categories of vegan leather:

-– Natural ( e.g. cork leather, ocean leather, or Piñatex)
+– Natural ( e.g. cork leather, wood leather, mushroom leather, or piñatex);

-– Non-natural ( mostly made from plastic such as poromeric imitation leather, corfam, Leatherette)
+– Non-natural ( mostly made from plastic such as poromeric imitation leather, corfam, or leatherette).

 That’s because more and more people like us care about ethical fashion.

 Animal-friendly lifestyle is on the rise with the number of British vegans being 350% higher than a decade ago.